MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- cannot block particular port, type or IP address; can specify allow rule but not deny rules
 	- can have multiple security groups attached to one EC2
 	- can have multiple EC2 instances with the same security group
-	- security group can talk to each other: e.g. set up inbound rule to allow traffic from another security group
+	- **security group can talk to each other**: e.g. set up inbound rule to allow traffic from another security group
 - network options
 	- **ENI** (Elastic Network Interface)
 		- essentially a virtual network card
 		- allows IPv4 addresses from the range of your VPC; with security groups, MAC address and etc.
 		- use case: basic networking; create a management network; use network and security appliances in your VPC; create dual-homed instances
+		- When an ENI is moved from one instance to another, network traffic is redirected to the new instance
+		- Multiple ENIs can be attached to an instance (e.g. for low-budget, high-available solution; to create management network; create dual-homed instances with workloads on distinct subnets)
+		- attach a network interface to an EC2 instance in the following ways
+		  - When it's running (hot attach)
+		  - When it's stopped (warm attach)
+		  - When the instance is being launched (cold attach)
 	- EN (Enhanced Networking)
 		- use single root I/O virtualization to provide high-performance networking capabilities; provides higher bandwidth, higher packet per second (PPS)
 		- use case: when you want good network performance (speed up to between 10-100Gbps)